1967 Basel Picasso paintings purchase referendum: Background

 Artist Pablo Picasso finished the paintings Two Brothers in 1905 and Seated Harlequin in 1923.
-The Swiss industrialist Rudolf Staechelin came to acquire both, in 1907 and 1924, respectively.
+The Swiss industrialist Rudolf Staechelin came to acquire both, in 1907 and 1924.
 Following the Basel-based entrepreneur's death in 1947, his foundation loaned the two paintings to the Kunstmuseum Basel, whereupon they became a treasured part of the collection.
 After 20 years in the Basel collection, the museum assumed the loan would be permanent.

 But the fate of the paintings became uncertain following the 1967 Nicosia Britannia disaster, in which a Globe-Air flight crashed, killing 126 and leading to the Basel charter airline's bankruptcy.
 Peter Staechelin, a son of the industrialist, officer of his foundation, and principal shareholder of Globe-Air, sought to sell paintings to repay his creditors.
 The Staechelin Foundation chose to sell works by Claude Monet, Paul Cézanne, and Alfred Sisley as well as the La Berceuse by Vincent Van Gogh, all of which were hanging on loan in the Basel Kunstmuseum.
 An unidentified American bidder offered 11 million francs for Staechelin's two Picassos (US$2.56 million).
 After a first successful sale was reported, opposition to a further sell-out arose from influential personalities of Basel.
 Franz Meyer and Peter Staechelin agreed that the two Picassos would be sold to the city of Basel for the sum of 8.4 million Swiss Francs, which was enough to pay for Staehelin's debts.